-The priest was the persons who are in charge of perform the sacrifices, killing many animals and by the reading of his stomach and lungs, they can see the future and prevent any kind of disaster.
+Inca priests were in charge of performing sacrificial ceremonies.
+By killing animals, and reading his stomach and lungs, they could see the future and prevent any kind of disaster.

-The Spanish conquers melt every piece of gold that they found to make his coins and jewels, they thought that many natives hide many treasures on these sites, but nothing was ever found.
-According to several legends, the town of El Dorado (The golden town) was in Machu Picchu, but other legends point that El Dorado was in Colombia, far away from the Sanctuary.
+According to legend, the town of El Dorado (The Golden Town) was in Machu Picchu, but other legends point that El Dorado was in Colombia, far away from the Sanctuary.

-Inside of the temple, there is a stone that in the Inca times was an altar where the priest made the rituals and sacrifices, and offering the sacred drink of the Incas, Chicha.
+Inside of the Temple of the Sun, there is a stone that in time of the Inca was lilkely used as an altar where priests performed rituals and sacrifices, and offering the sacred drink of the Incas, chicha.

-One of the sides of the temple is known as La Casa de la Ñusta (Home of the princess) although according to studies, no princess was living here, is a building from 2mts with extraordinary structure, with many doors and niches.
+One of the sides of the temple is known as La Casa de la Ñusta (Home of the Princess) although according to studies, no princess lived there.
+It is a building with an extraordinary structure, with many doors and niches.